Victoria Fox/Shutterstock

 Acid Wash Jeans

 Ever since denim became a staple fashion item, we have tried to do different things with it.
-It’s been dyed, distressed, bleached, ripped, and stone-washed.
+It's been dyed, distressed, bleached, ripped, and stone washed.
 The 1980s had a unique approach to designing denim jeans – it was called acid washing.
-The blotchy pattern does not appeal to everyone and although it is having a major resurgence with big fashion houses like Louis Vuitton and Gucci highlighting it, perhaps it doesn’t deserve a return.
+The blotchy pattern does not appeal to everyone and although it is having a major resurgence with big fashion houses like Louis Vuitton and Gucci, perhaps it doesn't deserve a return.

 Leg Warmers

 Leg warmers are one of those pointless fashion items that no one could work out in.
-They may provide a bit of warmth but only to your lower leg and ankles.
-Nothing that a thick pair of socks could not provide.
-They originated as dance wear but soon every fashionable 1980s youth was wearing them.
-You still occasionally see them but usually as part of fancy dress or costumes.
+They may provide a bit of warmth to your lower leg and ankles, but then again none of us were exercising in the Arctic.
+They originated as dance wear but soon every fashionable 1980s youth was wearing them, even in the warmest climates.